brentagoldberg/designerinc/README.md

 Secondary need: pieces are not defined by a style.
 If I can categorize pieces by style, then there can be a new element used for search and recommender criterion.

 Styles can then be associated with nearest styles for an improvement in search and recommendations.

+Long term need: a better ordering of pieces on initial search.
+If the initial recommender can have quick enough performance, then Designers will get to their selections quicker.